ZLange/ZLange/README.md

 - 👋 Hi, I’m Zaiga
 - 👀 I’m interested in Test Automation
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python but might switch to Java insted

 <!---
 ZLange/ZLange is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.